ahmad-kaif/Real_Time_ChatArena/README.md

 # ChatArena

-ChatArena is a robust and fully functional chat application built using the MERN stack (MongoDB, Express, React, Node.js).
+ChatArena is a robust and fully functional AI Powered Chat Application built using the MERN stack (MongoDB, Express, React, Node.js) and Socket.Io.

 ## Features

+- **AI Assistance**: Users can talk to AI Amigo anytime.
 - **Real-Time Messaging**: Users can send and receive messages instantly using Socket.io.
 - **Online Status Updates**: See who is online in real-time.
 - **User Authentication**: Secure login, signup, and logout functionality using JWT, Cookie Parser, and bcrypt for password hashing.